scrapy/scrapy/docs/topics/spiders.rst

        you to dynamically add, remove or change settings based on spider arguments or other external factors.

-       For example, suppose a spider needs update :setting:`FEEDS`:
+       For example, suppose a spider needs to modify :setting:`FEEDS`:

        .. code-block:: python